Artemisia ludoviciana

 Artemisia ludoviciana is a North American species of flowering plant in the daisy family Asteraceae, known by several common names, including silver wormwood, western mugwort, Louisiana wormwood, white sagebrush, lobed cud-weed, prairie sage, and gray sagewort.

 Ludoviciana is the Latinized version of the word Louisiana.

+The plant is of great cultural significance in many Indigenous North American traditions.

 Description

 Artemisia ludoviciana is a rhizomatous perennial growing to heights of 0.3–1.0 m.
 The stems bear linear leaves up to 11 cm long.
 The stems and foliage are covered in woolly gray or white hairs.
 The top of the stem is occupied by a narrow inflorescence of many nodding (hanging) flower heads.
 Each small head is a cup of hairy phyllaries surrounding a center of yellowish disc florets and is about 0.5 cm wide.
 The fruit is a minute achene.
 Flowers bloom July to October.

 Distribution and habitat

 The plant is native to North America where it is widespread across most of the United States, Canada, and Mexico.
 Some botanists suggest that eastern United States populations have been introduced from the western and central part of the continent.
 Its habitats include dry slopes, canyons, open pine woods, and dry prairies.